Optimal stopping and divestment timing under scenario ambiguity and learning: Introduction

 All contributions listed above take ambiguity aversion into account by optimizing the payoff expectation under the worst case probability measure over a set $\mathcal M$.
 While the robust worst-case approach may be well suited for the management of catastrophic climate riks \citep{kunreuther2013risk,millner2013welfare,weitzman2009modeling}, it is less easy to justify in the context of cost-benefit evaluation of investments, since agents whose decisions are grounded in the worst-case approach may lose attractive investment opportunities contingent to more favorable scenarios.
 For this reason, and unlike the works quoted above, we consider instead the smooth ambiguity setting of \cite{klibanoff2005smooth}, which allows in general for a less conservative approach to ambiguity aversion.
 Smooth ambiguity adjustments have been shown to be equivalent to robust prior adjustments with a logarithmic specification of risk aversion in \cite{hansen2018aversion}, where the authors construct recursive representations of intertemporal preferences that allow for both penalized and smooth ambiguity aversion to subjective uncertainty.
 Uncertainty aversion with penalization proportional to discounted relative entropy with respect to ``structured'' models is studied in \cite{hansen2022structured} in a setting where a decision-maker has ambiguity about a prior over the set of structured statistical models and fears that each of those models is misspecified. \cite{bauerle2023optimal} introduce smooth ambiguity into a portfolio optimization problem.

-In the context of long-term climate-related or transition-related risks, or cost-benefit analysis of climate policies, it is natural to assume that information about scenarios or key parameters of the climate system, such as the climate sensitivity is not known at the start but discovered progressively by the agents through a learning process \citep{ekholm2018climatic}.
+In the context of long-term climate-related or transition-related risks, or cost-benefit analysis of climate policies, it is natural to assume that information about scenarios or key parameters of the climate system, such as the climate sensitivity, is not known at the start but discovered progressively by the agents through a learning process \citep{ekholm2018climatic}.
 This imposes a specific structure on the probability measure $\mathbb P^\theta$ associated to each scenario $\theta$: indeed, under a Bayesian learning framework, the density of each probability measure must evolve according to the Bayesian update rule, see e.g., \cite{flora2023green}.
 On the other hand, the time consistency property imposes a different structure on the set of probabilities $\mathcal M$ (stability by pasting).
 Combining the two frameworks (Bayesian learning and time consistency) is not straightforward and leads to very strong constraints on the set $\mathcal M$ (see, e.g., \cite{epstein2022optimal}).
-Since in this paper we allow progressive learning of scenario information, and work with a finite set of scenarios, we drop the time consistency assumption.
+Since in this paper we allow progressive learning of scenario information, and {in the examples} we work with a finite set of scenarios, we drop the time consistency assumption.
 Time-inconsistent optimal stopping problems have been studied in the literature and a variety of approaches have been explored \citep{bayraktar2019time,pedersen2016optimal,christensen2018finding,christensen2020time}.
 We determine the optimal stopping strategy at time zero, and assume that the agent precommits to this strategy until the end.
-The alternative, game-theoretical approach, is difficult to implement in continuous time from both the theoretical and the computational point of view \citep{bayraktar2019equilibrium}.
+This reflects the idea that the agent evaluates possible scenarios based on a prior belief and penalizes alternative beliefs according to their plausibility, both assessed at the initial time.
+The stopping rule thus reflects a time-zero valuation that incorporates ambiguity attitudes, which break time consistency.
+The alternative, game-theoretical approach, is difficult to implement in continuous time from both the theoretical and the computational point of view, as it often lacks uniqueness and in general requires strong assumptions on the model and preferences, \citep{bayraktar2019equilibrium,christensen2020time}.